ilgrad/pylearn-epac/doc/source/tutorials.rst

     ResultSet(
     [{'key': CVBestSearchRefit, 'best_params': [{'k': 1, 'name': 'SelectKBest'}, {'name': 'LDA'}], 'y/true': [ 1.
 0. 0.
 1. 0.
 0. 1.
 0. 1.
 1. 0.
 1.], 'y/pred': [ 1.
 0. 1.
 1. 0.
 0. 1.
 0. 0.
 0. 1.
 1.]}])

-We can use epac like playing "lego". ``best_cv`` can be put in cross-validation as shown below.
+We can use EPAC like playing "lego". ``best_cv`` can be put in cross-validation as shown below.

 ::